photo: Michael Elder

 consider.
 The physical properties of the fabric itself are important,

-because no two fabrics, and no two fibers are quite the same.
+because no two fabrics, and no two fibers are

 Differences in weave, yarn and fiber will each have an effect.